/?php the_title(); ?>

-- Water – it is recommended you drink at least 2 litres per peak.
-There are places to top up on the route.
+- Water – you need to drink plenty of water, carry at least a litre.
+There are only a few places to top up on the route.

 - Sturdy walking boots are essential – do not be tempted to wear trainers just because it is a dry day – the terrain in places can be very hard going.